Embraer Business Jet Charter: Rent high-quality private aircraft

-The development and construction of business jets has been part of the Executive Jets division since 2002.
-Compared to its competitors Gulfstream (1958), Bombardier (1978) and Cessna (1969), the company's entry into the production of business jets comes late.
-Unlike Bombardier, Embraer developed its first business jet, the Legacy 600, based on a commercial aircraft, the Embraer ERJ.
+The development and construction of business jets has been part of the Executive Jets business unit since 2002.
+Compared to its competitors Gulfstream (1958), Bombardier (1978) and Cessna (1969), Embraer's entry into business jet manufacturing is late.
+Unlike Bombardier, Embraer developed its first business jet, the Legacy 600, based on a commercial airliner, the Embraer ERJ.

-Since 2002 also active as a provider of business jets with the Embraer Executive Jets business unit
+Since 2002, also active as a provider of business jets through its Embraer Executive Jets division

 3.7711 billion USD turnover (2020)

 Cooperation with Boeing in the commercial aircraft segment failed in 2020 after unsuccessful negotiations

 "Duet" project with Porsche, synchronizing the designs of the Embraer Phenom 300E with the 911 Turbo S for a special limited-edition model